-What is a permit-to-work?
+What is a permit to work?

-A permit-to-work system is a formal recorded process used to control work that is identified as potentially hazardous.
+A permit to work system is a formal recorded process used to control work that is identified as potentially hazardous.
 It is also a means of communication between site/installation management, plant supervisors and operators and those who carry out the hazardous work.
 Unlike a risk assessment, a permit to work is issued only to a specified person, and only remains valid within an established timeframe, authorising them to carry out the work under strict controls.

 They may require a worker to provide key details about their ability to complete a task (such as training, equipment, certifications etc.) and need to be signed off by a manager or supervisor before work can begin.
 They are typically used for higher risk operations in more dangerous industries such as construction.

-What’s needed in a permit?
+What’s needed in a permit to work?

 According to the HSE, the following factors should be considered in the creation of a permit-to-work: